0AZaZay0/portfolio/README.md

   * able to create projects and track their progress

 __Postman__
- * know how to build and run API tests
+ * can build and run API tests

 __Browser developer tools__